-Working with unit testing on any project that at least tries to be serious is a must, doesn’t matter if you choose to use a TDD (test driven development) approach or not you are going to have a lot of benefits by using it.
+Working with unit testing on any project that at least tries to be serious is a must, it doesn’t matter if you choose to use a TDD (test-driven development) approach or not you are going to have a lot of benefits by using it.

 Benefits of Unit Testing

 Let´s go first through what I think are the main reasons to use unit testing in your solution…

 Start coding a feature without giving it a lot of thought to the design is a very common mistake among developers.
 Using unit testing is going to enforce you to think and re-think the design, and if you are using TDD the impact is even bigger.

 Since you already have tests that ensure that everything is working as expected, you can easily add changes to that code with the certainty that you are not adding any bugs.